altbrot/AdventOfCode2022/README.md

-# AdventOfCode2022
+# Advent of code
-Repo containing answers for https://adventofcode.com/2022
+Repo containing answers for https://adventofcode.com